Conformally covariant boundary correlation functions with a quantum group: Introduction

-where $\Delta=-2h=\frac{\kappa-6}{\kappa}$, and $\hat{\alpha}$ is the planar pair partition of $2N-2$ points obtained from $\alpha$ by removing the pair $[j,j+1]$.
+where $\Delta=-2h=\frac{\kappa-6}{\kappa}$, and $\hat{\alpha}$ is the planar pair partition of $2N-2$ points obtained from $\alpha$ by removing the pair $\set{j,j+1}$.

-To apply the correspondence of the present article to multiple SLEs, one forms the $2N$-fold tensor product of two-dimensional irreducibles $\Wd_{2}$ of the quantum group.
-The trivial subrepresentation in this tensor product, consisting of vectors $v\in\Wd_{2}^{\tens2N}$ such that $E.v=0$ and $K.v=v$, is of dimension equal to the Catalan number $\Catalan_{N}=\frac{1}{N+1}{2N \choose N}$, which coincides with the number of planar pair partitions of $2N$ points.
+The results of the present article are used in \cite{KP-pure_partition_functions_of_multiple_SLEs} to explicitly construct solutions to \eqref{eq: multiple SLE PDEs}, \eqref{eq: multiple SLE Mobius covariance}, and \eqref{eq: multiple SLE asymptotics}, in the form $\sZ_{\alpha} = \sF[v_{\alpha}]$, where $\sF$ is our spin chain - Coulomb gas correspondence map.
+Specifically, one forms the $2N$-fold tensor product of two-dimensional irreducibles $\Wd_{2}$ of the quantum group.
+The trivial subrepresentation in this tensor product, consisting of vectors $v\in\Wd_{2}^{\tens2N}$ such that $E.v=0$ and $K.v=v$, is of dimension equal to the Catalan number $\Catalan_{N}=\frac{1}{N+1}\binom{2N}{N}$, which coincides with the number of planar pair partitions of $2N$ points.
 One then wants to judiciously choose in this subrepresentation $\Catalan_{N}$ linearly independent vectors